CORS Filter

 Installation

-2. Place the CORS JAR file in the CLASSPATH
+1. Place the CORS JAR and its dependency in the CLASSPATH

 of your web server.